mkdokken/ShellSort/README.md

 Some of the best sequences not starting with {1, 4, 10, 23, 57, 132, 301} start with {1, 4, 10, 21, 56, 125, 288, 661} instead, but they don't seem to perform as well for large N.

 My best attempt at finding optimal gap sequences for fixed size lists of length 1k, 10k, and 100k are listed below.
-For N=1k, my result matches Ciura's and is likely the true optimal sequence for N=1k, at least up to the last number 996 which can be changed slightly with an immeasurably small change to the average number of comparisons used.
+For N=1k, my result matches Ciura's and could be the true optimal sequence for N=1k, at least up to the last number 996 which can be changed slightly with an immeasurably small change to the average number of comparisons used.
 For N=10k and N=100k, these sequences are not intended to be the true optimal sequence, but rather just the best that I could find with limited computing power.

 | N | Best Sequence | Avg Comparisons | Num Random Samples |
 | :---:     |    :---: |     :---: |     :---: |